AnitaZhen/forms-/README.md

 For captcha I used google captcha.
 I went to google.com and entered my site url.
 There they gave me directions on how to implement it in my code.
 I entered my link before the end of the head section and where the google captcha is placed in the application.

 For testing I used Selenium and tested the following form fields: first name and last name.
 I first click record, which started to record the website I was testing.
 I tested in the localhost:3000 and I started to fill out the form.
 On the bottom of the screen, the log will record what I entered and check whether it passed or fail.
 In the log, it showed that it passed by having "OK".
-The following shows screenshots of the test
+In my github shows screenshots of the test.

 For WWW server I used Heroku.
 I first made an account for Heroku and followed its provided steps in installing the web server.
 I then tested my application to see if it was working in the localhost:3000 and everytime I was ready to push it, I will first test to see if the site is looking the way I want it to be then I "git add .",  "git commit –m”message”" and "git push Heroku master".
 This is how the site is running successfully.